|

 Avoid picking any yellowish or blemished pods.
 Wash pods to remove any

 soil.
-Pods can be refrigerated for up to 7-10 days or blanch them for
+Pods can be refrigerated for up to a week or blanch them for

-2-3 minutes in boiling water and freeze them in a single layer.
-After
+2-3 minutes in boiling water and freeze them loose in zip-locked bags for later

 eating throughout the winter.